Harisankar-K/Edubridge/README.md

 ## 🧿Projects:

-The projects are based on EDA of datasets and a simple machine learning technique known as Linear Regression.
+The projects are based on EDA of datasets , a simple machine learning technique known as Linear Regression and a project based on R analysis.

 ## 🖱Dashboards: